 How to Safeguard Your Network Against AI-Based Cyber Attacks and Threats

 For all the benefits of artificial intelligence (AI) in the workplace, IT leaders must be aware of the drawbacks.
 The internal and external risks threaten network security by evading intrusion detection tools and automating sophisticated attacks.
-Indeed, fraudsters leverage many applications — like ChatGPT — that enterprises use.
+Indeed, hackers leverage many applications — like ChatGPT — that enterprises use.

 CIOs must be proactive and vigilant as corporations encounter new, complex cybersecurity challenges.
 Security measures should involve ongoing staff awareness training, adaptive detection techniques, and continuous monitoring.
 Learn how to identify AI-driven cyber threats and safeguard your network.